iomesh/docs/docs/deploy-iomesh-cluster/install-iomesh.md

     > _NOTE:_ IOMesh resources left by running the above commands will be saved for troubleshooting if any error occurs during installation.
 You can run the command `curl -sSL https://iomesh.run/uninstall_iomesh.sh | sh -` to remove all IOMesh resources from the Kubernetes cluster.

     > _NOTE:_ After installing IOMesh, the `prepare-csi` Pod will automatically start on all schedulable nodes in the Kubernetes cluster to install and configure `open-iscsi`.
-If the installation of `open-iscsi` is successful on all nodes, the system will automatically clean up the `prepare-csi` Pod.
+If the installation of `open-iscsi` is successful on all nodes, the system will automatically clean up all `prepare-csi` Pods.
 However, if the installation of `open-iscsi` fails on any node, [manual configuration of open-iscsi](../appendices/setup-worker-node) is required to determine the cause of the installation failure.

     > _NOTE:_ If `open-iscsi` is manually deleted after installing IOMesh, the `prepare-csi` Pod will not automatically start to install `open-iscsi` when reinstalling IOMesh.
 In this case, [manual configuration of open-iscsi](../appendices/setup-worker-node) is necessary.